remald/srbot/README.md

 # I. Neural Network

-Neural network for picture super resolution  is ESRGAN.
+Neural network used for picture super resolution  is ESRGAN.

 You can see training pipeline in collab notebook, which is located in the notebook directory.